Korn – “Counting on Me”

 …I wipe the sweat from my face as I begin my final lap.

 Looking back, I do regret Katie’s death.
 She didn’t deserve it and she was way too young.
-Not unlike that jerk, Joseph Howard.
-I received a tip that he was the last one seen with my mother before she died.
-After conducting my own investigation, I learned that Joe Howard was a womanizer who tended to get violent in his sexual exploits.
+Not unlike the man who murdered my mom.
+Joseph Howard.
+Soon after Katie’s death, I received a tip that Joe Howard was the last one seen with my mother.
+Conducting my own investigation, I learned that Joe was a womanizer who tended to get violent in his sexual encounters.
 This was the man who banged my mother’s head against a railing and threw her over a bridge to drown in four feet of water.
 So yeah…with him I had no regrets.

 I remember confronting Joe in his raggedy shoebox of a home.
 He fled in his pickup truck.
 Maggie appeared in the middle of the road and haunted him, causing him to crash through rails of a bridge and into a shallow creek.